kael-shipman/peekaygee/README.md

 We see from the presence of a `package.json` file that this is a node project.
 Presumably the `scripts/build.sh` script would compile the final product into a "binary" in the `build` directory.

 From there, you can simply run `peekaygee push main`, meaning, "push any recognzed packages in the `build` directory to the remote archive server named `main`."
-This would work, assuming you've already set up your global configuration to define a `main` server.
+This would work, assuming you've already set up your user configuration to define a `main` server.

-A global configuration for this might look like so:
+A configuration for this might look like so:

 ```json
 {